sebbader/IDS-Information-Model-Demo/README.md

 ## Background

-The IDS Information Model is a formalization of the IDS' concepts as an [RDF](https://www.w3.org/RDF/)-based ontology.
+The IDS Information Model is a formalization of the IDS' concepts as an [RDF](https://www.w3.org/RDF/) -based ontology.
 It can be considered as a kind of data model, describing how these concepts (e.g., architectural components such as connectors, brokers) are characterized and how they relate to each other.
 Therefore, in order to correctly describe a specific connector (i.e., an "instance"), the descriptions need to conform to the Information Model ontology.